DMDirc/Meta/README.md

 to run all of the tests in the project and compile and run an actual client to make sure everything actually still works!

+You can see an overview of open pull requests across all of the DMDirc projects [here](https://github.com/pulls?q=is%3Aopen+is%3Apr+user%3Admdirc).

+### Continuous Integration

 The current CI status for the major projects are shown below:

 | Project | Status                                                              |